Chirag-Bansal/StudentLife-Dataset/README.md

 ### Getting the Dataset

 I was unable to download the dataset from the University of Dartmouth website, I was however able to find the same dataset in the form of R tibbles.
 I wrote a small script called `CreateCsv.py` to convert that to csv file .
+As I am more comfortable programming in python.

 [The Link] (https://github.com/Frycast/studentlife)